 Contacts: Jenny Melnick and Erin Rosenberg, SBGardencommittee@gmail.com

-PIE (Parent Information Exchange) Committee: Sponsors parent education events throughout the year, including guest speakers on topics of interest, parent socials, panel events, and more.
+PIE (Parent Information Exchange) Committee: Sponsors parent education events throughout the year, including guest speakers on topics of interest, film/documentary screenings, panel events, and more.

 Contact: Julie Schneider